 No matter which way you look at it: faster = better.

-Fortunately, there are optimizations which improve poor page speed so it doesn’t have a lasting impact on your website traffic and SEO rankings.
+Fortunately, some optimization improves poor page speed, so it doesn’t have a lasting impact on your website traffic and SEO rankings.

 In this guide we’ll run you through: